smichael14/MSDS-696-Regis-University/README.md

          validate_predicted = map2(.x = model, .y = validate, ~predict(.x, .y)$predictions))
 ```

-Map2 interates over all of the folds and mtry parameters, to build a new ranger models for each fold and mtry combinations.
+Map2 iterates over all of the folds and mtry parameters, to build a new ranger models for each fold and mtry combinations.

 ```{r}
 # Calculate validate MAE for each fold and mtry combination